Skip to main content

 Valerian is generally not recommended while breastfeeding because of limited safety data.
 The active compounds may pass into breast milk.
 We use other tools (sleep schedule, magnesium, glycine) until breastfeeding has wrapped up.

-Yes, you can usually combine Valerian with magnesium glycinate safely.
-The two work through different pathways, and many of our patients use them together as part of a sleep stack.
-Start one at a time so you can tell which one is doing what.
+Yes, valerian and magnesium glycinate can usually be combined safely.
+The 2 work through different pathways, and many patients use them together as part of a sleep stack.
+Start 1 at a time so you can tell which one is doing what.

 Valerian will not show up on a standard drug test.
 It does not contain controlled substances and does not metabolize into one.
 If you are subject to athletic testing, choose an NSF Certified for Sport product to be sure no other ingredient sneaks in.

-Most patients can take Valerian Root for several months continuously without issue.
+Most patients can take valerian for several months continuously without issue.
 We still favor planned breaks every 3 to 6 months to confirm you still need it.
 Sleep needs change with seasons, work stress, and travel, and the goal is to use the smallest effective dose.

 Yes, Philadelphia has strong sleep medicine resources.
 Penn Sleep Center, Jefferson, and Temple all offer sleep studies and CBT-I (cognitive behavioral therapy for insomnia, the gold-standard non-drug treatment).
 At Fishtown Medicine, we coordinate referrals when sleep issues need more than a supplement.

-Some patients report more vivid dreams on Valerian, particularly early in treatment.
-This is usually mild and fades within a week or two.
-If dreams become disruptive, lower the dose or shift the timing earlier in the evening.
+Some patients report more vivid dreams on valerian, particularly early in treatment.
+This is usually mild and fades within 1 to 2 weeks.
+If dreams become disruptive, lower the dose or move the timing earlier in the evening.

 Related Intelligence